 I love Farrow and Ball.
 And, there is no other paint quite like it.
 I questioned it before, but now I know that it does stand apart from other brands, in a class of its own.
 It’s not just the color – although that’s pretty damn good too, but the quality – the looks and feels of it on a wall.
 And I am not the only one who noticed the difference – Sergey did too, which means it really does exist!… Read the rest

-I love molding pieces – windows, doors, toe kicks – its true.
-The VIB came with a good deal of its original decorative woodwork.
-One of my favorites – the staircase panels.
-And then there are the door and window casing moldings from 1897.
+I love original decorative trim work and molding pieces – intricate moldings for windows and doors, tall baseboards with added bonus of toe kicks – the grand old stuff that just isn’t put into houses anymore, at least your typical contractor-grade flips.
+The VIB came with a good deal of its original decorative woodwork intact.
+One of my favorite elements in our home are the staircase panels.
+And then there are the door and window casing moldings from 1897.… Read the rest

 We are inching along here.
 I had made a list of everything that needs to be caulked in the kitchen – its actually quite lengthy.
 I guess I would rather do that than have contractors do less or more.
 The other big items are baseboards and the last molding pieces to frame the door to the basement.
 Those should look much better with a coat or two of paint.